If you haven’t seen it:

 The movie is perhaps best known today for the behind-the-scenes stories about how much the two stars quarrelled during filming.
 They hated each other.
 They really, really, hated each other.

 One last thing, in case you were wondering – What Ever Happened to Baby Jane? has nothing to do with the 1983 Rod Stewart song “Baby Jane.”
 Rod was certainly not singing a love song to Bette Davis’s character from the movie.
-From what I understand of the man, he is emphatically not into deranged senior citizens.
-I will admit, I have been wrong about 80’s pop stars in the past, but not this time.
+From what I understand of the man, he was at that time emphatically not into deranged senior citizens.
+I will admit, I have been wrong about 80s pop stars in the past, but not this time.

 If you have seen it:

 Scroll down past the trailer for more.